-Eritrea has resumed some transportation options and business operations (including day cares and schools).
-Other improved conditions have been reported within Eritrea.
+Eritrea has resumed stay-at-home orders, with some exceptions.
+Some transportation and buinsess operations are available.
 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Eritrea.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in Eritrea, as U.S. government employees must obtain special authorization to travel outside of Asmara.

 Eritrean law enforcement officials routinely block access to foreign nationals in detention.
 The U.S. Embassy therefore may not receive notification or be allowed access to you if you are detained or arrested.

 There are landmines in many remote areas in Eritrea, particularly in Nakfa, AdiKeih, Arezza, the 25-mile-wide region (40 km) between the Setit and Mereb Rivers, and in areas north and west of Keren, areas near Massawa, Ghinda, Agordat, Barentu, Dekemhare, and south of Tessenae.

 Read the country information page.

 Last Update: Reissued with updates to COVID-19 information.